add1993/automatic-document-classification-spark/README.md

 #### Step 3 : Run stream_producer.py to use the extracted model to classify streaming data
 Now we will using the stream_producer.py to create a kafka stream data and use the spark_stream.py file to read the stream and load the created model and generate the prediction on the fly.
 Please, add the saved model full path in the spark_stream.py file.

+#### Commands
+start zookeeper : bin/zookeeper-server-start.sh config/zookeeper.properties <br/><br/>

+start kafka server : bin/kafka-server-start.sh config/server.properties<br/><br/>

+produce data : ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test<br/><br/>

+consume data : ./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning<br/><br/>

+submit code : ./spark-submit.cmd  --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.1 sparkstream.py localhost:9092 test<br/><br/>

+For solving memory full errors : <br/><br/>

+Since you are running Spark in local mode, setting spark.executor.memory won't have any effect, as you have noticed.
+The reason for this is that the Worker "lives" within the driver JVM process that you start when you start spark-shell and the default memory used for that is 512M.
+You can increase that by setting spark.driver.memory to something higher, for example 5g.
+You can do that by either:<br/><br/>

+    setting it in the properties file (default is spark-defaults.conf),

+    spark.driver.memory              5g

+    or by supplying configuration setting at runtime

+    $ ./bin/spark-shell --driver-memory 5g

+Note that this cannot be achieved by setting it in the application, because it is already too late by then, the process has already started with some amount of memory.